ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> The responsibility for ensuring that an aircraft is maintained in an airworthy condition is primarily that of the </span>
 - The owner or operator of an aircraft is primarily responsible for maintaining that aircraft in an airworthy condition.

+- <span style="color:green"> Who is responsible for determining if an aircraft is in condition for safe flight? </span>
+- The pilot in command.
+The pilot in command of a civil aircraft is responsible for determining whether that aircraft is in condition for safe flight.

 - <span style="color:green"> For VFR flight operations above 10,000 feet MSL and more than 1,200 feet AGL, the minimum horizontal distance from clouds required is </span>
 - 1 mile.
 VFR flight in Class E airspace above 10,000' MSL requires 1 statute mile horizontally from clouds.